signetlabdei/ns3-mmwave-hbf/src/mmwave/doc/mmwave.rst

  MmWave module
 =================================
 This is an ns-3 mmWave module for the simulation of 5G mmWave cellular networks.
-A description of this module can be found on IEEExplore (open access).
+A description of this module can be found in [MZ2018]_.

 The mmWave module for ns-3 can be used to simulate 5G cellular networks at mmWave frequencies.
 This module builds on top of the LTE one, and currently